lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Third Thursday Office Hour
 --------------------------

-A DP0 office hour for the Australia and Asia timezones on the third Thursday of every month at 8am Tokyo / 9am Sydney (e.g., Wed 4pm in US Pacific Daylight Time).
+A DP0 office hour aimed to be "time-zone - friendly" for the Australia and Asia - based delegates will be on the third Thursday of every month at 8am Tokyo / 9am Sydney (e.g., Wed 4pm in US Pacific Daylight Time).
 This will be open time for DP0 delegates to drop in, discuss their DP0-related activities with Rubin staff and with each other, and get support if needed.

 **Connection Info:** **(PLACEHOLDER for a link to connection info)**